brucemack/microlink/README.md

 I've learned many things about EchoLink during this project.
 One thing is for sure: Jonathan (K1RFD) who created the EchoLink system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team do on behalf of the amateur radio community.
+Thanks to Jonathan for his suggestions/advice along the way.

 Huge thanks go to Steve Kondo (K1STK) for providing the mechanical design work for this project.